windyashes/redux-feedback-form/INSTRUCTIONS.md

 The `Review` step needs to have a submit button which will be clicked on to actually submit the completed feedback to the server.

 When the submit button is clicked, save the submission in the database.

-The user should see a submission success page.
+The user then should see a submission success page.
 They can then click the button to take a new survey, which needs to reset all the data and go back to the first step.

 ![understanding](wireframes/page-five.png)